top of page

 Due to the ambiguity of the project, my coworkers put some fake customer journeys as the placeholder, lacking direct relevance to actual customer experiences.
 Recognizing this, my foremost objective was to construct a comprehensive user journey reflecting the engagements of various product teams.
 To achieve this, I engaged with the Intuit's "Adopt a Small Business" program's coordinator, gaining access to invaluable resources such as video recordings and notes from past participants.
 The "Adopt a Small Business" program facilitates connections between designers and small business customers, involving weekly meetings where customers share insights into their current business challenges while utilizing the products.
 Through meticulous review of these recorded interactions, I cultivated a profound understanding and empathy toward the customers, gaining invaluable insights into their encountered challenges.

-Upon conclusion, I formulated a meticulous and detailed customer journey, envisioning the entirety of the customer process, synthesizing the collected information into a cohesive and insightful framework.
+Upon conclusion, I formulated a detailed customer journey, envisioning the entirety of the customer process and pointing out "moments to leverage" and "customer problems".

 1. Redesigning the list card to incorporate an enhanced array of information concerning the customer journey.
 This involved adding specific timestamps, iterating on customer problems, and optimizing space utilization for a more comprehensive overview.